(631) 632-7403 · newsliteracy@stonybrook.edu

 • Distinguish between news media bias and audience bias.

-Underlying these skills, the course presents and reinforces four key concepts:
+Underlying these skills, the curriculum presents and reinforces these key concepts:

 1. Appreciation of the power of reliable information and the importance of a free flow of information in a democratic society;